Tuesday, 29 June 2010

 Also Available For: Sharp X68000

-My recently undertaken investigations into the origins of the Thunder Force series have yielded some interesting results, but this is where it all started for me - 1989, a friend's house, an imported MegaDrive, and a handful of games.
+My recent investigations into the origins of the Thunder Force series have yielded some very interesting results but this is where it all started for me - 1989, a friend's house, an imported MegaDrive, and a handful of games.
 One of the first ones we played?
-That's right - the underrated Thunder Force 2.
+That's right, it was the underrated Thunder Force 2.
 Mere mention of the words 'Thunder Force' is enough to bring pleasant memories flooding back for a great many gamers who were growing up around the time of the 16-bit console boom, but for many, these memories concern the visual tour-de-force that was Thunder Force 3 or even the oft-heralded Thunder Force 4.
 The second game was not so well known.
-Released alongside the Megadrive in the U.K, Thunder Force 2, while one of the best launch games money could buy, was still something of a missed gem for many.
-Most gamers opted for the admittedly superb arcade conversions such as Golden Axe or Ghouls 'N' Ghosts while poor old Thunder Force 2 sat on shop shelves virtually ignored!
-It's a shame more people didn't decide to try it out, too, as it's a challenging but not unreasonably tough game, and ... what's that?
-Even a bit of originality?
-Surely not?
+Released alongside the MegaDrive, at least here in the U.K, Thunder Force 2, while one of the best launch games money could buy, was still something of a missed gem for many.

 F-Zero Series - Part 1